-This paper focuses on the emission sources and pathways of pollution from the BL to the AMA during the StratoClim campaign period.
-To that purpose, we have performed cloud-chemistry simulations with the Meso-NH model with a 15 km horizontal and 100 to 450 m vertical resolutions.
-To validate the simulated clouds, we have used a combination of the IR window data from the MSG/SEVIRI and Himawari/AHI geostationary instruments.
-The CO and O3 distributions have been compared with in situ airborne observations from the StratoClim campaign in the TTL region and from the IAGOS program in the UT.
-The comparison of IR window BT demonstrates the ability of the model to reproduce the deep convective clouds over the whole Asian region but more specifically the intense events that took place over the Sichuan Basin on 7 August 2017.
-Comparisons with StratoClim and IAGOS measurements show that Meso-NH reproduces correctly the variations of both CO and O3 in the Asian UTLS from 11 to 21 km.
-Nevertheless, CO concentrations are regularly overestimated by 20 ppbv in the TTL and even 40 ppbv in the troposphere.
+This paper focuses on the emission sources and pathways of pollution from the BL to the AMA during the Strato-Clim campaign period.
+We performed cloud-chemistry simulations with the Meso-NH model with 15 km horizontal and 100 to 450 m vertical resolutions.
+To validate the simulated clouds, we used a combination of the IR window data from the MSG-SEVIRI and Himawari-AHI geostationary instruments.
+The CO and O3 distributions were compared with in situ airborne observations from the StratoClim campaign in the TTL region and from the IAGOS programme in the UT.
+The comparison of the IR window BT demonstrates the ability of the model to reproduce the deep convective clouds over the whole Asian region but more specifically the intense events that took place over the Sichuan Basin on 7 August 2017.
+Comparisons with StratoClim and IAGOS measurements show that Meso-NH correctly reproduces the variations of both CO and O3 concentration in the Asian UTLS from 11 to 21 km.
+Nevertheless, CO concentrations are regularly overestimated by 20 ppbv in the TTL and even by 40 ppbv in the troposphere.
 This gap could be influenced by the selected emission and initial atmospheric chemistry data (i.e. MOZART) in this study.
-O3 is also overestimated by ~20 ppbv in the troposphere and TTL and up to 100 ppbv in the extratropical UTLS or in the AMA close to the 380 K isentropic level (17.8 km).
+O_3 is also overestimated by \sim 20 ppbv in the troposphere and TTL, up to 100 ppbv in the extratropical UTLS, and in the AMA close to the 380 K isentropic level (17.8 km).

-During the StratoClim period, exceptionally strong convection occurred in the Sichuan Basin at the Tibetan plateau foothills (east of 90°E) with clouds reaching the tropopause over large areas and overshooting the local tropopause.
-The SIC06 simulation was dedicated to the characterisation of the transport pathway of BL pollution from the Sichuan to the UTLS and on the impact of the 7 August convective event on the composition of the AMA.
-The results show that BL CO convectively uplifted up to 18 km (380 K isentropic level at 17.8 km) contributes to more than 15 % (~25 ppbv) to the CO concentration within the convective core where it reaches 195 ppbv.
-The CO plume is further transported westward by the strong north-easterlies and easterlies on the edge of the AMA and reaches the region south of Kathmandu at the time of StratoClim Flight #7.
+During the StratoClim period, exceptionally strong convection occurred in the Sichuan Basin at the Tibetan plateau foothills (east of 90° E) with clouds reaching the tropopause over large areas and overshooting the local tropopause.
+The SIC06 simulation was dedicated to the characterization of the transport pathway of BL pollution from the Sichuan to the UTLS and on the impact of the 7 August convective event on the composition of the AMA.
+The results show that BL CO concentration convectively uplifted up to 18 km (380 K isentropic level at 17.8 km) contributes more than 15 % (\sim 25 ppbv) to the CO within the convective core where it reaches 195 ppbv.
+The CO plume is further transported westward by the strong northeasterlies and easterlies on the edge of the AMA and reaches the region south of Kathmandu at the time of StratoClim Flight #7.
 The aircraft mostly flew above the most impacted altitudes range (15-17 km) and the plume had been largely diluted when it reached the flight track.
-Nevertheless, the difference between the CNTL and the SIC06 simulations demonstrates that two peaks corresponding to 10 ppby CO anomalies detected during flight #7 between 14 and 16 km most likely result from the Sichuan pollution plume.
-Over the whole AMA, the impact of the 7 August Sichuan convective event contributed to ~0.5 % in the layer between 10 and 20 km during 2 days.
+Nevertheless, the difference between the CNTL and the SIC06 simulations demonstrates that two peaks corresponding to 10 ppbv CO anomalies detected during flight #7 between 14 and 16 km most likely result from the Sichuan pollution plume.
+Over the whole AMA, the impact of the 7 August Sichuan convective event contributed to $\sim 0.5 \%$ in the layer between 10 and 20 km over 2 d.
 The Meso-NH simulation also documents the uplift of carbonaceous primary particles (BC and POA) to the tropopause over Sichuan and their further transport westward.
-Interestingly, particles of accumulation mode (initial mean radius of 0.385 μm; standard deviation of 1.29) are increased during the uplifting within the cloud and are more scavenged within the convective clouds but their contribution remains much more important to the mass concentration in the AMA.
+Interestingly, accumulation mode particles (initial mean radius of 0.385 μm; standard deviation of 1.29) are increased during the uplifting within the cloud and are more scavenged within the convective clouds, but their contribution remains much more important to the mass concentration in the AMA.